Orinks/space-colony-defense/knowledge.md

 ## Environment Setup
 To activate the Poetry environment:
-1. Run `poetry env use python` to ensure the correct Python version is used
+1. Run `poetry env use python` (recommended) to activate an existing environment.
-2. Run `poetry shell` to activate the environment directly
-3. Alternatively, you can get the path with `poetry env info` and activate it manually:
+2. Alternatively, you can get the path with `poetry env info` and activate it manually (E.G):
 ```bash
 poetry env info
 "C:\Users\username\AppData\Local\pypoetry\Cache\virtualenvs\cli-xyz123-py3.12\Scripts\activate.bat"